jpereiran/jpereiran.github.io/_posts/2019-06-23-Using-Pillow-to-edit-images.markdown

 title:  "Using Pillow to edit images"
 date:   2019-06-23 20:15:16
 categories: articles
-abstract: sth sth [...]
+abstract: Have you ever run into a problem or task where you needed to quickly edit a lot of images?
+Well, with the help of Python and the library Pillow [...]
 ---

 Have you ever run into a problem or task where you needed to quickly edit a lot of images?
-Well, with the help of Python and the library Pillow you can actually manipulate images in a easy and fast way.
+Well, since where I work sometimes we need to do some editting on images, I found that with the help of Python and the library Pillow you can actually manipulate images in a easy and fast way.

 ### Introduction